riazarbi/serversetup/README.md

 It taskes a fresh Ubuntu 16.04 Server and -

 1) Disables password authentication for SSH access.
+2) Installs some favourite sysadmin utilities (Htop).
-2) Configures UFW firewall.
+3) Configures UFW firewall.
-3) Installs, configures and enables Jupyterhub Server on port 8000.
-4) Installs, configures and enables RStudio Server on port 8787.
+4) Installs and configures a NextCloud Server.
+5) Installs and configures my Data Science stack (JupyterHub, RStudio Server, MIkTex).
-5) Installs, configures and enables Tor Hidden Service for SSH remote access.
+6) Installs, configures and enables Tor Hidden Service for SSH remote access.
+7) Creates non-standard users and syncs their home directories with the NextCloud server.

 At present, this works but it's not elegant and has no bells and whistles.
 Things may or may not work.
 There is no error handling, so make sure you actually have a remote server that you can access with an IP address and thatyou have sudo rights on that remote server beforehand.
 You shouldn't run this twice.
 It'll work, but it will clog your `sources.list` with duplicates, re-`wget` files etc.